-Most paid VPNs cover multiple devices, and in the case of Express VPN you can use the service simultaneously on a combination of three phones, tablets, or PCs.
+Most paid VPNs cover multiple devices, and in the case of Express VPN you can use the service simultaneously on a combination of five phones, tablets, or PCs.

 A final option is to let the VPN share crash reports and other technical data to the developers.
 This is anonymous and is only there to help them monitor how the system is performing.
 You can tap Allow if you’re happy to send this information, but there’s also a Don’t Allow option just below.

 With the account created you can now start your adventures in Virtual Private Networks.

 Open the app and you’ll be presented with that big button in the centre.
 As you might guess, this turns the VPN on and off.
 Beneath it you’ll see the recommended server location.
 This can be changed by tapping on the Choose Location button.

 The latter is important if you want to watch, say, Netflix from other countries, as you simply select a server in that country.
 It’s also handy if you find that your connection is slow, as sometimes a particular server can experience problems due to heavy traffic or because it's further away.

 When you press the button, or choose a country, you'll see a green shield around the button.